List of Law & Order: Special Victims Unit characters

 The cast of seasons 19–20 (2018–2019).
 From left to right: Peter Scanavino, Kelli Giddish, Mariska Hargitay, Ice-T, and Philip Winchester.

 Law & Order: Special Victims Unit, a spin-off of the crime drama Law & Order, follows the detectives who work in the "Special Victims Unit" of the 16th Precinct of the New York City Police Department, a unit that focuses on crimes involving rape, sexual assault, and child molestation, as well as any crime loosely connected with any of the three, such as domestic violence, kidnapping, and child abandonment.
 Since its debut in September 1999, the series has followed the career of Olivia Benson, as she progresses from the rank of Detective, working with a partner (initially Elliot Stabler, and later Nick Amaro), to Sergeant and then to Lieutenant, replacing Donald Cragen as commanding officer of SVU, and then to Captain.
 The unit also has a prosecutor assigned from the District Attorney's office, and frequently interacts with medical examiners and psychiatrists.

 Four of the regular characters have appeared as regulars in other NBC series: Captain Donald Cragen (Florek), who was on the first three seasons of Law & Order; ADA Alexandra Cabot (March), who led the cast of Conviction; Sergeant John Munch (Belzer), as a Baltimore detective in Homicide: Life on the Street. and Detective Elliot Stabler (Meloni) on Law & Order: Organized Crime.

 Creation and conception

 The characters of Elliot Stabler & Olivia Benson were named for creator Dick Wolf's children.
 Wolf's third child, daughter Sarina, had a character named for her; Benson's mother was named Serena, as well as former ADA Serena Southerlyn on the original Law & Order and Det.
 Serena Stevens on Law & Order: Criminal Intent.

+Cast history

+The series originally centered on Senior SVU detective Elliot Stabler (Christopher Meloni) and his partner Junior SVU detective Olivia Benson (Mariska Hargitay).
+Stabler was a veteran detective who attempted to shield his family from the disturbing cases he encountered, while Benson's background as the daughter of a rape victim influenced her decision to join the Special Victims Unit.
+They initially worked with Senior SVU Detective John Munch (Richard Belzer), a transfer from Baltimore's homicide unit, and his first partner, Junior SVU detecive Brian Cassidy (Dean Winters).
+Detectives Monique Jeffries (Michelle Hurd) and Ken Briscoe (Chris Orbach) also supported the unit.

+After 13 episodes, Cassidy transferred to the narcotics division after the SVU cases brought back memories of his childhood sexual abuse.
+Jeffries subsequently became Munch's partner for the remainder of the first season, while Briscoe was phased out.
+At the beginning of season two, Jeffries left the unit after disclosing to a department psychiatrist that she had previously slept with a suspect.
+Munch was then partnered with Detective Odafin "Fin" Tutuola (Ice-T), who became his permanent partner.